 Developing a strong brand identity comes down to creating a consistent voice that can be easily translated across multiple social channels and platforms.

 Every business is different, therefore, every target market and audience is different.
-There are several key factors that differentiate between the best group of people who will be most interested in what you have to offer.
+Several key factors differentiate between the best group of people who will be most interested in what you have to offer.

-By utilizing demographics, you’re able to clearly target a potential customer based on how interested they would be in your products or services.
+By utilizing demographics, you can clearly target a potential customer based on how interested they would be in your products or services.

 For example, if you’re a single food truck service in Washington, DC, it wouldn’t make sense to advertise your famous vegan burritos in Alaska.
 If you’re opening up a cigar bar downtown, you probably don’t need to advertise to women under 25 with interests in DIY crafting.